fallenhitokiri/screamingatmyscreen.com/content/10 years hiring.md

 layout: post
 tags: ["business"]
 ---
 At the moment women in IT is one of the most discussed topics I am aware of.
 There is no day without new tweets, tumbles and other stuff discussing the topic.
-After I read Ashes post I thought about talking about it from the perspective of an employer and someone who had more hiring talks than you can count the last ten years.
+After I read [Ashes][ashe] post I thought about talking about it from the perspective of an employer and someone who had more hiring talks than you can count the last ten years.
 <!--MORE-->

 This post is basically a collection of things I learned from hiring and managing employees and contributors (read: freelancers).